MicrosoftDocs/sql-docs/docs/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server.md

 ## Enterprise Edition

 Performance of machine learning solutions in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is expected to generally be better than any conventional implementation using R, given the same hardware.
-That is because, in SQL Server, R solutionscan be run using server resources and sometimes distributed to multiple processes using the **RevoScaleR** functions.
-Performance has not been assessed for Python solutions, as the feature is still under depevelopment, but some of the same benefits are expected to apply.
+That is because, in SQL Server, R solutions can be run using server resources and sometimes distributed to multiple processes using the **RevoScaleR** functions.
+Performance has not been assessed for Python solutions, as the feature is still under development, but some of the same benefits are expected to apply.

  Users can also expect to see considerable differences in performance and scalability for the same machine learning solution if run in Enterprise Edition vs. Standard Edition.
 Reasons include support for parallel processing, streaming, and increased threads available for R worker processing.